 “A dog that jumps high and taller dogs will need a pen tall enough to keep them contained.
 Any dog can learn to escape a pen, so it's important to teach dogs how to settle in their pen and be respectful of the boundaries instead of jumping up at its sides,” Viera says.
 “Jumping is not the only way dogs escape their pen.
 Some dogs will also climb over.
 Spend a little time working with your dog and buy a sturdy and tall pen to prevent these issues."

 You’ll want something that’s easy to fold and relatively lightweight if you’re going to move your pen from room to room, take it with you on trips, or move it from indoors to outdoors.
+Bonus if there’s an easy-to-use carrying case.
 Some playpens are harder to collapse than others and awkward to set up.

 What size pen should I get for my dog?

 Most pen manufacturers will offer size recommendations based on your pet’s breed, weight, or height.
 Keep in mind that rambunctious puppies or rowdy breeds will be more likely to jump against the sides or try to climb out of a pen than calmer, older pets.

 How can I keep my dog from climbing out of the pen?

 Make sure your pen is tall enough for your dog, especially if you have a climber.
 Some playpens have detachable tops made from netting or other materials to keep your pup from making a break for it.
 You can also make your own top by attaching a bed sheet or some garden mesh to the top.
 If your pen has a door, always open it and take your pup out that way.
 Once dogs figure out they can go over the top, they can realize climbing is one option to get out.

 How can I keep the dog pen clean?